glytoucan/glytoucan/system/cli.md

 ## Regarding multiple database to one user

-Please note that while GlyTouCan can support multiple users as a maintainer of one database, it cannot handle one user acting as a maintainer of multiple databases.
+Please note that while GlyTouCan can support multiple users as a maintainer of one database, it cannot handle one user email acting as a maintainer of multiple databases.
 Due to this restriction, it is advisable to create a "service account" for your database in the case you need to register for multiple websites.

+# Update to August 2019 Release

+Pleae note that the backend to GlyTouCan was overhauled in this release.
+Months of planning and development was made to not impact the user experience.
+Therefore, usage of this script has not changed.
+The only change is for the case of new structures not already stored in the repository.
+In this case, instead of the accession number being immediately returned, a reference tag will be shown.
+Details available in the blog post.

+## New Submissions page (Aug 2019)

+If you login to the GlyTouCan [Entries](https://glytoucan.org/Users/structure) page, the data sent over this script can be confirmed.

 ## Installation
 `git clone https://github.com/glytoucan/databaseSync.git`